country-regions/react-country-region-selector/apps/docs/docs/intro.md

 ### Installation

-You know the song, but let's sing together: using your favourite package manager, install it like so:
+Install it using your favourite package manager like so:

 ```bash
 npm install react-country-region-selector